-This luminous debut follows a young woman from her childhood in Vietnam to her life in the United States—and her necessary return to her homeland.
+This luminous debut novel follows a young woman from her childhood in Vietnam to her coming of age in the United States—and then her necessary return to her homeland.

 As a child, isolated from the world in a secretive military encampment with her imposing, distant mother, she turns for affection to a sympathetic soldier and to the only other girl in the camp, forming two friendships that will shape the rest of her life.

 As a young adult in New York, cut off from her homeland and haunted by the scars of her youth, she remains a woman without a country.
 She follows a stranger who reminds her of her soldier, and falls in love with a married woman who is the image of her childhood friend.
 When tragedy arises, she must return to Vietnam to confront the memories that have come to define her life— and address the possibility of freedom.